 Using 3D digital images, we can create a precise map, allowing for perfect placement of your implant.
 These images will also allow us to view the density of your jaw bone.
 Many patients will require a simple bone graft procedure before surgery to bulk up the bone.
 We want to sink the implant into dense, solid bone, helping you have elevated success with your implant.
 Patients who are having immediate dentures placed will not require a bone graft, that is because the implants used for that procedure are longer in length, developed to reach the thicker bone.

 With a treatment plan in place, the surgical implant insertion is simple.
-One of our surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin will help you be comfortable with the appropriate anesthetic.
+One of our surgeons, Dr. Robert G. Hale or Dr. James P. Jensvold will help you be comfortable with the appropriate anesthetic.
 They will then take a specialized drill to create the necessary space in your bone, which was already precisely mapped.
 Once space is made, the titanium implant is placed, and the area is sutured closed.
 The soft tissue will heal within days, and the bone will heal over the next few months.
 Once the implant is stable, we can then prepare the customized prosthetic to be placed over the implant.